Achieving success in Thai Massage therapy and overcoming challenges

-There is high tide and low tide, there are bio rhythms and menstrual cycles and seasonal cycles and life cycling from birth to death.
-Life is never static, and neither is our massage therapy.
+There is high tide and low tide, there are biorhythms and menstrual cycles and seasonal cycles and life cycles from birth to death.
+Life is never static, and neither is Thai Massage therapy.

-Stay with the big picture in massage therapy
+Staying with the big picture in Thai Massage therapy

-It is also important to look at the bigger picture:
+It is also important to look at the bigger picture.
+Ask yourself these questions: